Kind words are worth much and cost little. This creates opportunity: when you can’t out-spend the competition, the solution is to out-support them.

 15 tips for outstanding customer service

-While strict rules restrain creativity and spontaneity, that doesn't mean proven principles to fall on deaf ears.
+While strict rules restrain creativity and spontaneity, that doesn’t mean you should avoid best practices altogether.
 There are a number of customer service tips that have been used time and time again to create great experiences.
 You need to know about them.

 After years of working at Help Scout and talking to industry-leading support managers, I’ve noticed 15 recurring tips that all of the best support departments have in common.